typhoidgenomics/TyphoidGenomicsConsortiumMykrobe/benchmarking/README.md

 We demonstrate that the run time for Typhi Mykrobe’s `mykrobe predict` command on a modern computer was <1minute to complete (Supplementary Figure 2).
 The `mykrobe predict` command can be run with multiple threads using the `--threads`/`-t` option.
 Up to ~4 threads will increase performance.
 Using multiple threads on a very fast CPU, the run time for each genome was reduced to seconds (Supplementary Figure 2).
 Further, `mykrobe predict` is very memory-efficient and will typically use less than 100 MB of RAM per genome.

-![Typhi Mykrobe benchmarking results](Supplementary_Figure2_TyphiMykrobe.png) Supplementary Figure 2: Run-time of Typhi Mykrobe of 100 Typhi genomes The run time for 100 Typhi genomes on three different computers.
+![Typhi Mykrobe benchmarking results](Supplementary_Figure2_TyphiMykrobe.png) **Supplementary Figure 2**: Run-time of Typhi Mykrobe of 100 Typhi genomes The run time for 100 Typhi genomes on three different computers.
 The number of threads used is shown on the x-axis.
 The time (seconds per sample) to run on each genome is shown on the y axis.
 Boxes show the interquartile range (IQR), horizontal lines indicate the median, whiskers extend to 1.5×IQR and values beyond this range are shown as outliers.
-!